shaunpersad/express-primer/README.md

 app.listen(8080);
 ```

 A bit different, but not by much, and the benefits of the Express Primer approach are not immediately obvious.
-For simple apps like this, Express clearly wins.
+For simple apps like this, Express is a better option.
 But, as your app becomes increasingly complex, things change:

 #### Complex example

-Consider this **Express** app:
+Consider this *Express* app:
 ```js
 const express = require('express');
 const app = express();